haacked/haacked.com/_posts/archived/2007/2007-10-26-drinking-from-the-firehose.aspx.markdown

 >
 > “I feel humbled by the smart people around me.”

 I used to read these statements and think to myself, *Bullshit!
-You’re freakin’ [*Don Box*](http://www.pluralsight.com/blogs/dbox/ "Don Box")!
-Or [*Chris Sells*](http://www.sellsbrothers.com/ "Chris Sells")!
-Or [*Scott Hanselman*](http://hanselman.com/blog/ "Scott Hanselman")!
-Or [*John Lam*](http://www.iunknown.com/ "IUnknown.com blog")!
+You’re freakin’ [Don Box](http://www.pluralsight.com/blogs/dbox/ "Don Box")!
+Or [Chris Sells](http://www.sellsbrothers.com/ "Chris Sells")!
+Or [Scott Hanselman](http://hanselman.com/blog/ "Scott Hanselman")!
+Or [John Lam](http://www.iunknown.com/ "IUnknown.com blog")!
 (I could go on...)
 I know you’re just saying that to be nice.
 I mean, how could you really say otherwise since you have to work with them?*

 *Sure I bet these people are smart, and many of them might even be scary smart, but you know you’re a big dog over there.
 Admit it.
 Go ahead, admit it.*